-- 16 Ft. and 22 Ft. unit are under the roadside wardrobe hinged bottom shelf. - 19 Ft. is under the bed on the roadside through a hole cut in the bed top. - 23 Ft. is under the bed and accessed through a hole cut in the bed top or through the rear exterior access door. - 25 Ft.
-Sleep six is through the curbside rear exterior access door. - 25 Ft.
-Front Bed is through the curbside front exterior access door. - 27 Ft. front bed model is under bathroom lavatory. - 28 Ft. unit are under the roadside wardrobe, remove front panel for access.
+16 Ft. is under the roadside wardrobe hinged bottom shelf.

+19 Ft. is under the bed on the roadside through a hole cut in the bed top.

+23 Ft. is under the bed and accessed through a hole cut in the bed top or through the rear exterior access door.

+25 Ft.
+Sleep six is through the curbside rear exterior access door.

+- 25 Ft.
+Front Bed is through the curbside front exterior access door. - 27 Ft. front bed model is under bathroom lavatory.

+28 Ft. is under the roadside wardrobe, remove bottom front panel for access.

-Normal flow position is: shut off valve B - open valves A and C. In some models the valves may be in a horizontal pattern or on top of the heater, rather than the vertical shown in the illustration.
+Normal flow position is: shut off valve B - open valves A and C. In some models the valves may be in a horizontal pattern on top of the heater, rather than the vertical shown in the illustration.
 Valve operating sequence will be the same.
-Open valve B and close valves A and C to by-pass filling the water heater for winterizing.
-Valves may be on top of water heater.
+Open valve B and close valves A and C to by-pass filling the water heater for winterizing with RV non-toxic anti-freeze.